teezyyoxo/kubem8/README.md

 # kubem8 - Kubernetes Administration for Newbies 🛳️
 *Your friendly kube-mate for managing pods, logs, scaling, and more — without the yak shaving*. ;)

 These are simple Bash helpers for working with `kubectl` without needing to manually copy full pod names every time.
+It is one of my biggest pet peeves of using Kubernetes, and there's no way I'd willingly continue to subject myself to such torture, lol.

+**IMPORTANT**: By using these tools, it is assumed that you are using Bash **and** have kubectl installed, with a cluster **that is online**.

 Each script has the option/flag definitions in the code themselves.

-By using these tools, it is assumed that you are using Bash **and** have kubectl installed, with a cluster that is online.

 ---